alexjisa/TAIFA/README.md

 >
 Description:
 >
 Preliminary approaches to determine the possible pathogenicity of bacteria are necessary in any kind of research.
-The characterisation of virulence factors (VFs), proteins enable to cause infection, from WGS data allows you to get an idea of the microorganism you are working with.
+The characterisation of virulence factors (VFs), proteins enable to cause infection, from WGS data allows you to know you are doing your project safely and securely.

 >
 For this purpose, DIAMOND, a fast and sensitive protein aligner, is used to achieve ultra-fast alignments against the Virulence Factors DataBase (VFDB).
 The chosen parameters ensure a high sequence alignment identification.
 >